pivotal-cf/pivotal-ui/styleguide_new/docs/components/Autocomplete.md

     <AutocompleteExample/>
 </div>
 ```

-## Do's
-- Use Autocompete to facilitate accurate and efficient data entry
-- Use Autocompete to select from a finite list of names, objects or symbols

-## Don'ts
-- Use Autocomplete when the user needs to explore a dataset

 ## onInitializeItems
 The callback passed to this function should return the values to initially populate the list of items.